 TEAS Reading Tips: Grasp the structure of the TEAS reading test

-For each of the ATI TEAS Reading paragraphs of text, you may be asked anywhere from 1 to 7 questions.
+For each of the ATI TEAS Reading passages, you may be asked anywhere from 1 to 7 questions.
 These might consist of academic-style passages, directions, memos, and graphics.

 There are 22 scored questions on this type of question and you will be asked to: